saschaSpoonbill/brawlstars-Statistics/README.md

 - Streamlit for web interface
 - Pandas for data processing
 - Plotly for interactive visualizations
-- Together AI API for AI analysis
+- Together API for AI analysis

 ### Installation